openstack-archive/syntribos/README.rst

 ========

-Below are the set of commands that can be specified while using syntribos.
+Below are the set of commands that can be specified while using syntribos:

 - **init**

   This command sets up the syntribos environment after installation.
-It will create the necessary folders for templates, payloads, and logs, as well as an example configuration file.
+Running this command creates the necessary folders for templates, payloads, and logs; as well a sample configuration file.

   ::

     $ syntribos init

-  To learn more about ``syntribos init``, see the installation instructions `here <installation.html>`_
+  To learn more about ``syntribos init``, see the installation instructions `here <installation.html>`_.

 - **run**

-  This command runs syntribos with the given config options
+  This command runs syntribos with the given config options.

   ::